How to Choose Your Wedding Photographer – Getting the Best Photography to Suit Your Needs

 Don’t Be Afraid to Walk Away

 This seems like obvious advice.
-Sometimes, there is a situation where you love the photographs but have a less-than-pleasing feeling about the photographer.
+Sometimes, you love a photographer’s style, but feel less than pleased with the photographer.
 In this case, go with your gut and move on.
 You will find someone who resonates with you professionally and personally and whose work you adore.
-So save yourself potential problems later and walk away if you’re not 100% happy…
+So save yourself potential problems later and walk away if you don’t feel 100% happy…

 If You Like My Wedding Photography Style, What Happens Next?

-I like to help out wherever I can and have a wealth of experience, having documented over 200 wedding days.
-I love to pass on my knowledge to help out brides and grooms during what can be a stressful time.
+I like to help wherever possible and have a wealth of experience, having documented over 600 wedding days.
+I love to share my knowledge to help brides and grooms during what can be a stressful time.
 I’ve laid out my website as a resource for engaged couples to look through for tips and ideas.
 I do hope you find it helpful.

 If you like the sound of me and my photography style, pick up the phone or drop me a line.
 My contact details are below.
 I’m always more than happy to chat through your options and give you advice and ideas if needed.
-I primarily photograph weddings in Cardiff (& South Wales), London, and Bristol, but I will consider national weddings, too.
+I primarily photograph weddings in Cardiff (and South Wales), London, and Bristol.

 Chapter 2: The Wedding Preparations – Light & Aesthetics – Next>>>>